AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ## Monitor accounts

 Log in to [Adobe Experience Platform](https://platform.adobe.com) and then select **[!UICONTROL Sources]** from the left navigation bar to access the *[!UICONTROL Sources]* workspace.
-The *[!UICONTROL Catalog]* screen displays a variety of sources for which you can create accounts dataset flows with.
+The *[!UICONTROL Catalog]* screen displays a variety of sources for which you can create accounts and dataflows with.
 Each source shows the number of existing accounts and dataflows associated to them.

 Select *[!UICONTROL Accounts]* from the top header to view existing accounts.